 Review of EGU Price for the Last Month

-Statistics from the past 31 days showed that the EGU prices have risen by less than 1% on 20 days and increased between 1% to 7% across 11 days.
-EGU prices hit above 6% for two days, namely on 8 and 28 March.
+Statistics from the past 30 days showed that the EGU prices have risen by less than 1% on 23 days and increased between 1% to 3% across seven days.
+EGU prices hit the highest, at above 2% on the 1st of April.

 Market News Recap